WCCCEDU/GCCHS_flowcharts_to_software/rock_paper_scissors/homework/README.md

 ##### Assignment
 Complete the win conditions story by writing the rest of the program that declares a winner.

+You should output who won by either using `document.write` or `console.log`

 Look at line 19-26